ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-27-cataloging-visualizing-circumstellar-disks-week2.md

 ### October 2, 2019

 At least the sun came out today.
 To be frank, I could not see the point of putting peanut butter sauce into everything.
+Relief of Leiden is tomorrow, I can rest for a little bit.
+I'm going for a trip to Jordan during this vacation.
+So excited!

+### October 3, 2019

+Amman is such a beautiful city.
+Jordanian dishes are simply amazing.
+After a series of raining days, finally I can see the blue sky, feel the warm sun, and enjoy this mild temperature.